fluidml/fluidml/README.md

 Below, we define standard machine learning tasks such as dataset preparation, pre-processing, featurization and model training using Task classes.
 Notice that:

-- Each task is implemented individually and its clear what the inputs are (check arguments of `run()` method)
+- Each task is implemented individually and it's clear what the inputs are (check arguments of `run()` method)
-- Each task saves its result using `self.save(...)` by providing the object to be saved and an unique name for it.
+- Each task saves its results using `self.save(...)` by providing the object to be saved and a unique name for it.
 This unique name corresponds to input names in successor task definitions.

 ```Python
 class DatasetFetchTask(Task):